jaxcore/bumblebee/README.md

 And as you will see, they are both ***EASIER*** and ***MORE FUN*** to write than you think.

 Bumblebee voice apps are small, simple, single file scripts.
-They can be shared easily between systems and build upon eachother to build larger and smarter voice applications, and by associating a voice app with a hotword, your app becomes a voice assistant that can be called upon at any time.
+They can be shared easily between systems and build upon eachother to create larger and smarter voice applications.
+By associating a voice app with a hotword, your app becomes a voice assistant that can be called upon at any time.

 ## Install